-September 22, 2016

 Infrastructure Panel Healthcare Panel

 Also participating in the forum were Jocelyn Johnston, Professor at American University's School of Public Affairs, Sue Gander, Division Director for Environment, Energy, and Transportation at NGA, and Anna Davis, Director of Government Relations at NGA.
-Barbara Romzek, Dean at American University's School of Public Affairs, opened the session by welcoming the speakers and guests, and gave the closing remarks.
+Barbara Romzek, Dean at site American University's School of Public Affairs, opened the session by welcoming the speakers and guests, and gave the closing remarks.